MakoWish/Faitour/README.md

 #### Operating System and Services

 Beyond the basic network and logging configuration, you will also see details for the operating system and emulated services in your config file.
 By default, the operating system is set to Microsoft Windows Server 2008 R2, and some basic services are enabled (FTP, Telnet, HTTP, HTTPS).
-Enable or disable services as you would like to suit your needs
+Enable or disable services as you would like to suit your needs.

-If you would like to change fingerprints, please reference the NMAP fingerprints databases:
+If you would like to change fingerprints, please reference the NMAP fingerprints databases.
+Note that the majority of these fingerprints contain regex patterns.
+You should replace those regex patterns with data that would not only be matched by those patterns, but also matches the service you are attempting to spoof.

 Operating System Fingerprints can be found at: https://svn.nmap.org/nmap/nmap-os-db